-Do you need an umbrella?
 Are you traveling to a rainy destination?
 Maybe you've just moved to a rainy climate?
-Or perhaps your trusty old umbrella finally snapped a stretcher and you're in dire need of a replacement?
-We selected a broad range of sizes and styles of umbrellas, and tested them across the rainy Pacific Northwest, from the urban centers to the snowy backcountry.
+Or perhaps your trusty old 'brella finally snapped a stretcher, and you're in dire need of a replacement?
+We selected a broad range of sizes and styles to use everywhere from the Pacific Northwest to the foothills of the Rocky Mountains, from urban centers to the snowy backcountry.
 We tested traditional crook handle canopies, bright compact models, business-casual styles, and discrete travel-friendly versions.

 Types of Rain Protection